CharithFIT/Congestion-Tax-Calculator/README.md

 ```

-if you are running application for firsttime
+if you are running application for first time

-run following command in package manager console in Visual studio and make sure set repository project as a default project
+run following command in package manager console of Visual studio and make sure set repository project as the default project

 ```